 Section 8 of the Atomic Energy Act, 1962 gives the Central Government powers to enter and inspect any mine, premises and land for the purpose of the Act.
-For the purpose of safety, subsections 4 and 5 of Section 17 of the Act gives the Central Government powers to inspect any premises, vehicle, vessel or aircraft and take enforcement actions to prevent any contravention of the rules framed under the provision of this section.
-The provisions of Atomic Energy (Radiation Protection) Rules, 2004, Atomic Energy (Safe Disposal of Radioactive Wastes) Rules, 1987 and Atomic Energy (Factories) Rules, 1996 are also enforced by AERB.
-A system of regulatory inspection is established to verify compliance with the rules.
+For the purpose of safety, subsection 4 of Section 17 of the Act along with Gazette notification S.O.
+2937 gives AERB powers to inspect any premises, vehicle, vessel or aircraft.
+Subsection 5 of section 17 of the Act provides Central Government powers to take enforcement actions to prevent any contravention of the Rules framed under the provision of this section.
+The provisions of Atomic Energy (Radiation Protection) Rules, 2004, Atomic Energy (Safe Disposal of Radioactive Wastes) Rules, 1987 and Atomic Energy (Factories) Rules, 1996 are enforced by AERB.
+A system of regulatory inspection is established to verify compliance with the Rules.
 The powers to inspect and take enforcement actions for industrial safety are drawn from the provisions of section 8 & 9 of the Factories Act, 1948.
-AERB Safety Code on 'Regulation of Nuclear and Radiation facilities' (AERB/SC/G, 2000) and safety guides and manuals issued thereunder provide the details regarding the system of regulatory inspection and enforcement.

-AERB is empowered to exercise the powers for entry and inspect the nuclear and radiation facilities, including the related designers, manufacturers and vendors.
+AERB Safety Code on 'Regulation of Nuclear and Radiation facilities' (AERB/SC/G, 2000) and Safety Guides and manuals issued thereunder provide the details regarding the system of regulatory inspection and enforcement.
+AERB is empowered to exercise the powers for entry and inspect the nuclear and radiation facilities.

-Other governmental bodies like PCB, MoEFCC also carry out inspections from time to time for enforcement of the requirements relating to conventional pollutants, environmental aspects etc.
+Other governmental bodies like PCB, MoEF&CC also carry out inspections from time to time for enforcement of the requirements relating to conventional pollutants, environmental aspects etc.